Bryson69/Product-Card-Ui-Design-pt2/README.md

 ## Click on the live site to see its effects [Product card](https://bryson69.github.io/Product-Card-Ui-Design-pt2/)

 # Support and Contacts
-In case You have any issues using this code please do no hesitate to get in touch with me through brysonmundia@gmail.com.
+In case You have any issues using this code please do not hesitate to get in touch with me through brysonmundia@gmail.com.

 ## Known Bugs
 None so far.